businho/django-migrations-ci/README.md

 # django-migrations-ci

 Reuse database state on CI.
-Run migrations on CI tests only on changes, integrating CI caching to database state.
+Run migrations on CI tests only for changes.

 Migrations are slow, but you have to run it on CI for testing reasons, so avoid to run them when the database state was already tested.